 Fraudsters Give Facebook a Thumbs Up

 Now, according to The Next Web, it seems as if Facebook is getting its turn in the scamming spotlight.
 The networking giant previously banned crypto-related ads and then changed this to only allow vetted advertisers to use its platform.
+Facebook has been criticised, especially in Germany, for showing bitcoin related ads promoting make money systems such as the Bitcoin Profit.
 However, some wily fraudsters have managed to sneak through processes and place a fake sponsored ad on Facebook.

 The initial clickbait promised, unsurprisingly, a lucrative business opportunity and led them to a fake CNBC news report stating the below: